ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

 Container-Based Quick Start Guide
 ====================================

 This Container-Based Quick Start Guide will help users build and run the "out-of-the-box" case for the Unified Forecast System (:term:`UFS`) Short-Range Weather (SRW) Application using a `Singularity/Apptainer <https://apptainer.org/docs/user/1.2/introduction.html>`__ container.
 The :term:`container` approach provides a uniform enviroment in which to build and run the SRW App.
 Normally, the details of building and running the SRW App vary from system to system due to the many possible combinations of operating systems, compilers, :term:`MPIs <MPI>`, and package versions available.
 Installation via container reduces this variability and allows for a smoother SRW App build experience.

+The SRW Release v3 container includes the Intel runtime environment and the pre-built SRW App binaries.

 The basic "out-of-the-box" case described in this User's Guide builds a weather forecast for June 15-16, 2019.
 Multiple convective weather events during these two days produced over 200 filtered storm reports.
 Severe weather was clustered in two areas: the Upper Midwest through the Ohio Valley and the Southern Great Plains.
 This forecast uses a predefined 25-km Continental United States (:term:`CONUS`) grid (RRFS_CONUS_25km), the Global Forecast System (:term:`GFS`) version 16 physics suite (FV3_GFS_v16 :term:`CCPP`), and :term:`FV3`-based GFS raw external model data for initialization.